-- 6.49 Reporting before or reporting after the event are not equal options which a firm can choose between.
+- 6.46 Reporting before or reporting after the event are not equal options which a firm can choose between.
 Where a customer instruction is received prior to a transaction or activity taking place, or arrangements being put in place, and there are grounds for knowledge or suspicion that the transaction, arrangements, or the funds/property involved, may relate to money laundering, a report must be made to SOCA and consent sought to proceed with that transaction or activity.
 In such circumstances, it is an offence for a nominated officer to consent to a transaction or activity going ahead within the seven working day notice period from the working day following the date of disclosure, unless SOCA gives consent.
-Where urgent consent is required, use should be made of the process referred to in paragraph 6.41 above. - 6.50 When an activity or transaction (or a related transaction) which gives rise to concern is already within an automated clearing or settlement system, where a delay would lead to a breach of a contractual obligation, or where it would breach market settlement or clearing rules, the nominated officer may need to let the transaction proceed and report it later.
+Where urgent consent is required, use should be made of the process referred to in paragraph 6.41 above. - 6.47 When a transaction which gives rise to concern is already within an automated clearing or settlement system, where a delay would lead to a breach of a contractual obligation, or where it would breach market settlement or clearing rules, the nominated officer may need to let the transaction proceed and report it later.
 Where the nominated officer intends to make a report, but delays doing so for such reasons, POCA provides a defence from making a report where there is a reasonable excuse for not doing so.
-However, it should be noted that this defence is untested by case law, and would need to be considered on a case-by-case basis.
+However, it should be noted that this defence is untested by case law, and would need to be considered on a case-by-case basis. - 6.48 When consent is needed to undertake a future transaction or activity, or to enter into an arrangement, the disclosure should be sent electronically (ensuring that the tick box for a consent request is marked) or, if electronic methods are not available, faxed to the SOCA UKFIU Consent Desk immediately the suspicion is identified.
+Consent requests should not be sent by post due to the timings involved, and additional postal copies are not required following submission by electronic means or fax.
+Further information is available on the SOCA website www.soca.gov.uk.
+The Consent Desk will apply SOCA policy to each submission, carrying out the necessary internal enquiries, and will contact the appropriate law enforcement agency, where necessary, for a consent recommendation.
+Once SOCA's decision has been reached, the disclosing firm will be informed of the decision by telephone, and be given a consent number, which should be recorded.
+A formal consent letter will follow.